Winter Mindfulness for Kids: Snowman Meditation

 Now, really take time to enjoy being still.

 Magically you close your eyes.
 You feel peaceful.
-And it is silent out here in the stillness.
+And it is completely silent out here in the stillness.

 Bring your attention to each area of your snowman body to get an impression of how it feels.